PhotoboothProject/photobooth/.github/pull_request_template.md

 <!--
     Please ensure your pull request is ready:

-    - Please run 'yarn build' before submitting to have consistent formatting for both JavaScript & SCSS
+    - Please run 'npm run build' before submitting to have consistent formatting for both JavaScript & SCSS
-    - Please run 'yarn eslint' to make sure there's no lint issues -->
+    - Please run 'npm run eslint' to make sure there's no lint issues -->

 <!--